-The firm of J. Dixon and Son is a family house buisness initially started in furnishings, it was founded in 1882 at 23 Queen Street, Whitehaven, by the late Mr Joseph Dixon.
+The firm of J Dixon and Son Ltd is a family furnishing business, it was founded in 1882 at 23 Queen Street, Whitehaven, by the late Mr Joseph Dixon.

 The business moved location to 7 Lowther Street which was a dwelling house converted into a shop.
 It was one of the first shops in the town to be lit by electricity.
 For some time the basement and ground floor were the business premises, and the family lived upstrairs.

 For a considerable amount of time high-class furniture was produced.
 Around 16 cabinet makers, upholsters and French polishers were employed to do specialist work for large houses in the Lake District.

 Mr J. Dixon was well know as an expert in decorations.
 During the First World War the King and Queen visited the Workington Iron and Steel company, and the firm was engaged to decorate and furnish the rooms used by the Royal Party.

 8 Lowther Street the house next door to the shop was acquired and a new shop front was installed.